SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   VERSION   driver version

 FLAGS
-  -C, --channel=<value>       channel id
+  -C, --channel=<UUID>        channel id
-  -O, --organization=<value>  the organization ID to use for this command -h, --help                  Show CLI help.
+  -O, --organization=<value>  the organization ID to use for this command

+COMMON FLAGS
+  -h, --help             Show CLI help.
   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   assign a driver to a channel